jenishpatel/EVChargeNet/CONTRIBUTING.md

 This document provides a set of guidelines for contributing to the project.
 These are mostly guidelines, not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-## Code of Conduct

-This project and everyone participating in it is governed by the [EV ChargeNet Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior.

-*(Note: You will need to create a `CODE_OF_CONDUCT.md` file.
-The Contributor Covenant is a great template: [www.contributor-covenant.org](https://www.contributor-covenant.org/))*

 ## How Can I Contribute?

 There are many ways to contribute to the project.
 Here are a few ideas: